devonsparks/IfcObjAsm/README.md

 Command required.
 Options: expand | subgraph | objectify
 ```

-Short description of each commands can be triggered with a `-h` flag:
+Short descriptions of each commands can be triggered with a `-h` flag:
 ```
 $ java -jar IfcObjAsm-0.0.1-SNAPSHOT-jar-with-dependencies.jar <command-name> [-h]
 ```